abcxyz/pkg/mysqltest/README.md

 ## Warning on GitHub Actions

 This library doesn't currently work when the Go tests are themselves running inside a Docker container.
-It can succesfully start a new container, but networking between the two containers doesn't work.
+It can successfully start a new container, but networking between the two containers doesn't work.
 This can cause problems if you configure GitHub Actions in a certain way.

 Background: a GitHub Actions workflow runs inside a VM.
 A workflow consists of multiple steps.
 Each